| History Walter Dandy was the first to

 germinoma while a small nidus of embryonal carcinoma (tumor more appropriately

 treated with chemotherapy) was permitted to run rampant.
+Results An excellent surgical outcome occurs in

 more than 90 percent of the time.
 Operative mortality around 4 percent, which in